Pict: River Chelmer Valley, Broomfield, Chelmsford, Essex & freshwater sampling.

 COUNTRYFILE’s First Presenters: 24th July 2018 saw the 30th anniversary of the first programme of the very popular BBC series “Countryfile” in which our President Roger Tabor was one of the presenters, as he with Chris Baines another BNA Hon Fellow, were “the Green Team”, fronting the series with 3 other presenters (Picture: Radio Times).

-Something to watch out for, in addition to the red squirrels now back on Mersea Island, there are moves afoot to re-introduce a pair of beavers back into Essex after an absence of 400 years, to Spains Hall Estate, Finchingfield.
+Something to watch out for, in addition to the red squirrels now back on Mersea Island, beavers are back in Essex after an absence of 400 years, at Spains Hall Estate, Finchingfield.